Dental Assisting Program Overview

 A dental assistant performs a variety of roles in a dental office and must possess clinical and administrative skills.
 The Delta Tech Dental Assisting Program accomplishes both, with entry-level theory and hands-on training in clinical and clerical tasks.

-In the Dental Assisting Program students will learn how to assist in lab and x-ray procedures, CPR, patient assessments, sterilization and infection control techniques, clinical procedures, and maintenance of the equipment.
+In the Dental Assisting Program, instructors with real-world experience train students to learn how to assist in lab and x-ray procedures, CPR, patient assessments, sterilization and infection control techniques, clinical procedures, and maintenance of the equipment.
 The students’ training will also provide a complete understanding of dental-related ethics and business principals integral to the doctor’s relationship with the patient.
 A dental assistant must be detail-oriented, have strong interpersonal and listening skills, and balance the varied tasks ranging from patient care to assisting with clinical and laboratory procedures.

 For those interested in further specialization within this allied health career, Delta Tech offers a continuing education option in dental radiology.